Agency Web Site: http://www.nycourts.gov/

 The Judiciary is one of the three branches of New York State government.
 The mission of the Judiciary is to provide a forum for the fair and prompt resolution of civil and family disputes, criminal charges, disputes between citizens and the state, and challenges to government action.
 Other matters within the jurisdiction of the Judiciary are administration of decedents' estates, presiding over adoptions and proceedings to protect children and incapacitated persons, and regulation of the admission of lawyers to the Bar and their conduct and discipline.

-The Judiciary’s budget request seeks $2.36 billion for the State Operations portion of the Judiciary budget, excluding fringe benefits, which represents an increase of $45.9 million, or two percent, over current year cash funding.
+The Judiciary’s budget request seeks $2.39 billion for the State Operating Funds portion of the Judiciary budget, excluding fringe benefits, which represents an increase of 6.1% from Enacted FY 2022 funding.
 New York State’s Unified Court System (UCS) is among the largest, busiest and most complex in the country, consisting of twelve distinct State-paid trial and appellate courts, employing over 1,300 state-paid judges and 15,000 nonjudicial staff in more than 300 locations around the State, and receiving more than 3 million filings a year.
 This budget request seeks the funds that will enable the courts to fulfill their mission to deliver justice in a manner that reflects the full measure of New York’s commitment to a just society under the rule of law.
 The Judiciary budget request also seeks a $25 million capital appropriation.
 This funding will allow the Judiciary to continue the infrastructure modernization essential to support efficient operations.